matomo-org/developer-documentation/docs/generated/master/Hooks.md

 Callback Signature:
 <pre><code>function($this-&gt;websites-&gt;getInitialSiteIds())</code></pre>

 - `array` `$websiteIds` The list of website IDs this CronArchive instance is processing.
-This will be the enitre list of IDs regardless of whether some have already been processed.
+This will be the entire list of IDs regardless of whether some have already been processed.

 ## Db